Nevada judge dismisses charges against 6 Republicans who falsely declared Trump the winner in 2020

 "They're done," said Margaret McLetchie, attorney for Clark County Republican party chairman Jesse Law, one of the defendants in the case.

+The defendants were indicted in December.
+Among those charged was Nevada GOP chairman Michael McDonald.

+"We cannot allow attacks on democracy to go unchallenged," Ford said at the time of the indictment.
+"Today's indictments are the product of a long and thorough investigation, and as we pursue this prosecution, I am confident that our judicial system will see justice done."

-Nevada is one of seven presidential battleground states where slates of fake electors falsely certified that Trump had won in 2020, not Joe Biden.
+Nevada is one of seven presidential battleground states where slates of fake electors falsely certified that Trump had won in 2020, not President Biden.

 Others are Arizona, Georgia, Michigan, New Mexico, Pennsylvania and Wisconsin.